hpi-swa-teaching/EPIC-Digitalsimulator/README.md

 	To be able to reset the image make sure to save if before the lockdown.
 	(And deactivate the flag to save it afterwards!)

-	Execute `EPIC LockDownScript new lockDown.` in a workspace window.
+	Execute `EPICLockDownScript new lockDown.` in a workspace window.

 	In detail this will …